michellekelman/alternate-se-project/README.md

 # alternate-se-project

 Project for CS 3354 - Software Engineering

-To execute, download and run TwitterSearch.java
+To execute, download and run TwitterSearch.JAR